timharek/timharek.no/content/blog/2023-12-26-passwords.md

 With a passphrase like this you can write down the categories you picked earlier and store them somewhere safe.
-Because it would be possible for you to know which words you accosiated with each category in your passphrase.
+Because it would be possible for you to know which words you associated with each category in your passphrase.

 ### 3. Use a Password Manager for all passwords

 Update your passwords for all the services you use, use the auto generated passwords provided by the manager.

-**NOTE**: Don't try to change them all at once, you will get tired and forget about the rest.
+**NOTE**: Don't try to change them all at once.
+You will get tired and forget about the rest.

 ### 4. Use Multi-Factor Authentication when available